About

 Where the name came from

-“Tonta” means “silly” or “stupid” in Spanish.
-My daughter suggested it as a joke—then doubled down when I reminded her it wasn’t exactly flattering.
+“Tonta” means “silly” in Spanish.
+My daughter suggested it as a joke — then doubled down when I reminded her it wasn't exactly flattering.
 The joke stuck, and now a production-grade upload platform carries a name that translates to “dummy.”
 It keeps us humble.

 What we actually do

-Behind the goofy name is a pragmatic service for handling image uploads: a hardened POST endpoint, Backblaze-backed storage, automatic resizing/watermarking, and delete APIs you can call from any stack.
-No SDKs, no marketing fluff—just endpoints that work.
+Behind the goofy name is a pragmatic service for handling uploads: a hardened POST endpoint, durable object storage, automatic resizing and watermarking, and delete APIs you can call from any stack.
+No SDKs, no marketing fluff — just endpoints that work.

 • Delete API + dashboards to keep storage under control